jonesor/mpmsim/README.md

 #> [4,]  0.0 0.0000000 0.3333333 0.45
 ```

-Generating plausible sets of Leslie matrices can then be handled by
+Users can generate large numbers of plausible Leslie matrices by
 repeating the `make_leslie_matrix` command in a loop.
-For example, in
+For example, the
-the following code I produce 10 Leslie matrices with increasing survival
+following code produces a list of 10 Leslie matrices that have
-with age.
+increasing survival with age.

 ``` r
 juvSurv <- runif(n = 10, min = 0.0, max = 0.1)